rhnchowdhury/Programming-Sage-client/README.md

 ### Project features & functionality

-1.It's progaramming course related site.
+ 1. It's progaramming course related site.
 Anyone who want to become a skillfull programmer should see this site.

 2. In here, everything is showed step by step how you be a good programmer.